srsimps19/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` iterates through an array and finds the info you asked for, but doesn't actually return anything.
+While `.map` iterates through an array, finds info you asked for and returns it in a new array.

 2. What is the difference between a function and a method?

+A method is a function which is a property of an object.

 3. What is closure?

+A closure is an inner function that gives you access to an outer function’s scope.

 4. Describe the four rules of the 'this' keyword.

+1.`this.` always tries to bind to the window first.
+2.`this.` always looks to the left of the . to find out what it is referencing.
+3.if `this.` is inside a `new` constructor function `this.` is bound to the new object being created.
+4.`this.` is explicitly bound if it is passed to either `.call()`, `.apply()`, or `.bind()`.

 5. Why do we need super() in an extended class?

+We need it because the `super()` keyword is used to access and call functions on an object's parent.

 ## Project Set up